A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-This experiment demonstrates the principles of chemical kinetics and transition state theory by using a simple chemical reaction: the hydrolysis of methyl acetate.
+This experiment demonstrates the principles of chemical kinetics and transition state theory using the hydrolysis of methyl acetate.
+The reaction's rate will be measured, allowing for the determination of rate constants and activation energy.
+This provides a practical understanding of how factors like concentration and temperature affect reaction rates.

 Materials